Help your students learn to write a summary with these free printable pages for your reading workshop.

 - These were the highlights, or big events, of your weekend.
 (You might fee the need to plan a fun weekend to make sure you have something cool to write about!
 LOL!!)

-- Be sure to refer to your weekend “pictures” to make sure you stay on topic during your writing and can show students how to do the same.
+- Be sure to refer to your weekend “pictures” to make sure you stay on topic during your writing

 - Then display the very similar “Snapshots” graphic organizers, have students visualize key events from the story, and write them in the picture templates.